AxsPlayer/Course_Machine-learning/Stanford_Course/CS231n/Course_7/README.md

 ## Regularization.
 - Add term to loss.
 (L1 + L2) But L2 loss may not make a lot sense in nueral network.
 - Dropout: 0.5 is common.
 One interpretation is that the network cast the importance to all the features to prevent overfitting.
 Another interpretation is that the dropout is ensemble of models.
-At test time, multiply by drop prob.
+At test time, multiply by drop pro b.
+- Inverted dropout: In train time, divide by p, but test time, the neural network will be more efficient.
+It takes more time to train.

+## Batch Normalization.
+- Also have regularization effect, for they both add some kind of randomness in traiing time, and average out randomness as testing time.
+But the problem is it cannot control strength.

+## Data Augmentation.
+(A kind of regularization.)
+- Random change the pics and create more data.
+- Translation, rotation...
+- More: dropconnect, Fractional max pooling, stochastic depth(eliminate some layers randomly in deep network)
+- Using: use batch normalization, then add one by one according to need.

+## Transfer Learning.
+- If you have small dataset, freeze previous layer, and retrain the FC.
+- If you have large dataset, fine-tune more layers.
+- If you have different kind of problem, you should start train and add FC at early layer.